germansua/UJaveriana-AES-ModVal/Workshop1/W1-SOAP-Service/README.md

 ###_SOAP Payment Service a.k.a.
 Gas Natural Payment Service_

 This service represents the functionality for one of the third party services for the workshop challenge.
-The service has been updated to support new features like storing in a database the invoices and manage their states.
+The service has been updated to support new features like storing in a database the invoices and managing their states.
 Moreover, all the infrastructure requirements have been updated as well, updating the docker images among other things.

 #####_Feature updates_